ddmitov/perl-executing-browser/README.md

   ```

 ## Interactive Perl Scripts
 Each PEB interactive Perl script has its own event loop waiting constantly for new data on STDIN effectively creating a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one browser window.
 One script may be started in many instances, but each of them must have an unique identifier in the form of an URL pseudo-password.
-Interactive scripts must be started with the special pseudo-user ``interactive`` and with the query string items ``target``, ``close_command`` and ``close_confirmation``.
+Interactive scripts must be started with the special pseudo-user ``interactive`` and with the query string items ``stdout``, ``close_command`` and ``close_confirmation``.

 The URL pseudo-user ``interactive`` is the token used by PEB to detect interactive scripts.

-The ``target`` query string item should point to a valid HTML DOM element or to a valid JavaScript function.
-Every piece of script output is inserted immediately into the target DOM element of the calling page or passed to the specified JavaScript function as its first and only function argument.
+The ``stdout`` query string item should point to a valid HTML DOM element or to a valid JavaScript function.
+Every piece of script output is inserted immediately into the specified DOM element of the calling page or passed to the specified JavaScript function as its first and only function argument.
 The calling page must not be reloaded during the script execution or no script output will be inserted.

 The ``close_command`` query string item designates the command used to shut down an interactive script when the containing PEB window is going to be closed.
 Upon receiving it, the interactive script must start its shutdown procedure.
 Immediately before exiting, the interactive script must print on STDOUT its ``close_confirmation`` to signal PEB that it completed normally its shutdown.
 All interactive scripts in a window that is going to be closed must exit in 5 seconds after ``close_command`` is given or the unresponsive scripts will be killed and the window will be closed.